top of page

 Publications

-Latin American Journal of Central Banking, Volume 4, Issue 1, March 2023, 100083 (joint with Ricardo Chavarin and Alfredo Salgado)
+Latin American Journal of Central Banking, Volume 4, Issue 1, March 2023, 100083 (with Ricardo Chavarin and Alfredo Salgado)

 Working Papers